Bareflank/bsl/README.md

 - All of the concept APIs
 - All of the algorithms APIs
 - Most of the remaining utility APIs
-- Most of the remaining thread support APIs
 - Non-allocating versions of a queue and stack

 Most of the C++ APIs that include floating point numbers, dynamic memory